nothingislost/obsidian-cm6-zoom/README.md

 Obsidian exposes two additional components which can be helpful during plugin development.
 These components are [StateFields](https://codemirror.net/6/docs/guide/#state-fields) that store a reference to the CM6 `EditorView` and the Obsidian `MarkdownView` in the CM6 `EditorState`.

-The two `StateField` can be imported from the 'obsidian' packaged and are name [editorEditorField](https://github.com/obsidianmd/obsidian-api/blob/master/obsidian.d.ts#L808) and [editorViewField](https://github.com/obsidianmd/obsidian-api/blob/master/obsidian.d.ts#L935).
+The two `StateField` components can be imported from the 'obsidian' package and are named [editorEditorField](https://github.com/obsidianmd/obsidian-api/blob/master/obsidian.d.ts#L808) and [editorViewField](https://github.com/obsidianmd/obsidian-api/blob/master/obsidian.d.ts#L935).

-These fields are useful for getting a reference to current editor's `EditorView` or `MarkdownView` from a `EditorState` event.
+These fields are useful for getting a reference to the current editor's `EditorView` or `MarkdownView` from a `EditorState` event.

 When you register a `StateField`, your `StateField` will start receiving state events from the editor.
 Since `EditorState` is completely isolated from the actual `EditorView` in CM6, these state events will provide no indication of what editor or view the event is associated to.

-For example, here is how one might use the `editorEditorField` `StateField` to clear a class from the associated `div.markdown-source-view` element whenever the EditorState has been created or reset:
+For example, here is how one might use the `editorEditorField` `StateField` to remove a class from the associated `div.markdown-source-view` element whenever the EditorState has been created or reset:

 ```js
     const zoomStateField = StateField.define<DecorationSet>({